AliRezaQureshi/twoGoodCo/readme.md

-#Two Good Co is a animated website
+#Two Good Co is a animated website.
-#I have made it for my portfolio.
+I have made it for my portfolio.